 TRAPT Bar and Escape Room

-If Melbourne isn’t cold enough for you, shiver your way into an IceBar in the city’s east and enjoy a drink surrounded by expertly sculpted ice.
-Open from midday Thursday to Monday, IceBar is permanently -10 degrees Celsius and serves up your favourite drink of choice – appropriately served in ice glasses.
+If you find that the temperature in Melbourne isn't chilly enough for you, you may go to an IceBar in the city's east and enjoy a drink while being surrounded by intricately carved ice sculptures.
+IceBar is open from midday Thursday to midday Monday and maintains a temperature of -10 degrees Celsius throughout its operation.
+IceBar serves your prefered beverage of choice, which is fittingly supplied in ice glasses.

-Once you’re in IceBar, there is no time limit for your stay – in fact, they ask that you try and stay as long as possible if you want to break their record of eight hours in below-freezing temperatures.
-Don’t worry if you haven’t come prepared for the occasion.
-IceBar will provide snow capes, ugg boots and gloves if necessary.
+Once you enter IceBar, there is no time limit for your stay; in fact, they ask that you strive to stay as long as possible in order to break their record of eight hours spent inside the establishment at temperatures below freezing.
+There is no need for concern if you have not arrived prepared for the event.
+If they are required, snow capes, ugg boots, and gloves will be provided by IceBar.

 Dinner in the Sky